mobad/questradeRebalancer/README.md

 And to actually buy:

-> questradeRebalancer.py spendAllMyMoney accountType accountNumber
+> questradeRebalancer.py placeOrders accountType accountNumber

+Then type CONFIRM at the prompt to place the orders.

+You can use the --noConfirm option to skip the confirmation.

 ## Limitations:

 There is some error handling but not much:
 - If it can't get a quote of an ETF, it'll stop.
 (Likely exchange is just closed.)
+- If for some reason the total order cost exceeds what is in your cash account it will stop.
 - If it detects an open order for any ETF it's configured to buy, it'll stop.
 - If it any orders fail, it'll stop.